-- The potential for adverse effects on the functions, values and beneficial uses of groundwater due to the project's activities, including water extraction, interception or diversion of flows, discharges or seepage from mining and processing areas and other operational areas or saline water intrusion. - The potential for adverse effects on the functions, values, beneficial and licensed uses of surface water due to the project's activities, including water extraction, interception or diversion of flows, discharges or seepage from operational areas or saline water intrusion. - The potential for adverse effects on nearby and downstream water environments (including downstream swamps and wetlands) due to changed water quality, flow regimes, groundwater mounding/depression or waterway conditions during construction, operations, rehabilitation and post-closure. - Ore, product, overburden, tailings, refinery waste and mining by-products management, in the context of potential water quality impacts including those arising from sedimentation, release of radionuclides, other contaminants and pollutants, acid sulphate soils, acid/metalliferous drainage formation, or salinity. - Potential erosion, sedimentation and landform stability effects during construction, operation, rehabilitation and post-closure.
+- The potential for adverse effects on the functions, values, beneficial and licensed uses of surface water due to the project's activities, including water extraction, interception or diversion of flows, discharges or seepage from operational areas or saline water intrusion. - The potential for adverse effects on nearby and downstream water environments (including downstream swamps and wetlands) due to changed water quality, flow regimes, groundwater mounding/depression or waterway conditions during construction, operations, rehabilitation and post-closure. - Ore, product, overburden, tailings, refinery waste and mining by-products management, in the context of potential water quality impacts including those arising from sedimentation, release of radionuclides, other contaminants and pollutants, acid sulphate soils, acid/metalliferous drainage formation, or salinity. - Potential erosion, sedimentation and landform stability effects during construction, operation, rehabilitation and post-closure.

-- Identify and characterise the relevant groundwater and surface water environments, including the adjacent Jallumba Marsh Flora Reserve and Red Gum Swamp as well as the nearby Toolondo Reservoir and Natimuk Lake, in terms of their protected beneficial uses and values, existing drainage functions and behaviours and catchments.
+- Identify and characterise the relevant groundwater and surface water environments, including the adjacent Jallumba Marsh Flora Reserve and Red Gum Swamp as well as the nearby Toolondo Reservoir, in terms of their protected beneficial uses and values, existing drainage functions and behaviours and catchments.
 This should include developing an understanding of relevant aquifers with consideration of potential project interactions with the Murray Group Limestone Aquifer as well as groundwater flow directions to the south of the site towards the Glenelg River. - Identify existing groundwater and surface water users and allocations in the broader area, including downstream of the mine site and in areas where there is potential for surface or groundwater impacts from proposed offsite infrastructure. - Characterise the interaction between surface water and groundwater within the project area and the broader area. - Model the area's hydrogeology with the current allocations, extractions and uses of groundwater and surface water (e.g. irrigation use, stock and domestic use and environmental flows) in the broader area of the mine site, including downstream of the site. - Characterise the physical and chemical properties of the project area soils/mine geological materials including the potential environmental risks (e.g. potential for erosion, salinity, nutrients and acidification).

-- Develop a water balance model to quantify the project's demand (both quantity and quality) on groundwater and/or surface water resources, including volume to be extracted, stored and released during the construction, operations, rehabilitation and post-closure phases of the project. - Use appropriate methods, including modelling, to identify and evaluate effects of the project and feasible alternatives on groundwater and surface water environments, including: - the likely extent, magnitude and duration of groundwater level drawdown in the vicinity of the mine and water supply bores during construction and operation, and the expected timing and scale of recovery of groundwater levels as mining progresses and post-closure (spatial and temporal groundwater modelling); - the potential for mounding and migration of groundwater from the backfilled tailings material along the mine path during operations, rehabilitation and post-closure (including predicted volume, timing and water characteristics);
+- Develop a water balance model to quantify the project's demand (both quantity and quality) on groundwater and/or surface water resources, including volume to be extracted, stored and released during the construction, operations, rehabilitation and post-closure phases of the project. - Use appropriate methods, including modelling, to identify and evaluate effects of the project and feasible alternatives on groundwater and surface water environments, including: - the likely extent, magnitude and duration of groundwater level drawdown in the vicinity of the mine and water supply bores during construction and operation, and the expected timing and scale of recovery of groundwater levels as mining progresses and post-closure (spatial and temporal groundwater modelling); - the potential for mounding and migration of groundwater from the backfilled tailings material along the mine path during operations, rehabilitation and post-closure (including predicted volume, timing and water characteristics); - changes to groundwater and surface water quality at all project phases, including effects from drawdown and rebound of groundwater levels in the vicinity of the mine-path and water supply bores, refinery waste, processing reagents and other contaminants (including radionuclides), as well as downstream and upstream effects on ecological values (e.g. groundwater dependent ecosystems); - changes to availability of surface water and groundwater for beneficial uses (e.g. licenced users and/or ecosystems), accounting for climate risks and the potential effects of climate change; - potential for impacts on the Murray Group Limestone Aquifer;

-- changes to groundwater and surface water quality at all project phases, including effects from drawdown and rebound of groundwater levels in the vicinity of the mine-path and water supply bores, refinery waste, processing reagents and other contaminants (including radionuclides), as well as downstream and upstream effects on ecological values (e.g. groundwater dependent ecosystems); - changes to availability of surface water and groundwater for beneficial uses (e.g. licenced users and/or ecosystems), accounting for climate risks and the potential effects of climate change; - potential for impacts on the Murray Group Limestone Aquifer; - potential for impacts on the hydrology and/or water quality of the adjacent Jallumba Marsh Flora Reserve and Red Gum Swamp, as well as the nearby Toolondo Reservoir and Natimuk Lake; - risks associated with potential acid forming materials (soil and rock) that may be disturbed or exposed by mining activities; and - potential erosion, sedimentation and landform stability effects of the project.
+- risks associated with potential acid forming materials (soil and rock) that may be disturbed or exposed by mining activities; and - potential erosion, sedimentation and landform stability effects of the project.